 Wildfires pose a major threat to California.
 Please consider the important steps below to protect you, your family, property and neighborhood.

 Thank you to CAL FIRE for providing much of the helpful information below.
-I hope you and your family will review the information and be “Ready—Set—Go.”
+I hope you and your family will review the information and find it useful in preparing for this year’s wildfire season.

 Is your home fire-safe?
 Hardening your home is an important first step.
 There are many simple and inexpensive things you can do to lower your risk of a fire.